Call Your Spirit Back

 Welcome your spirit back from its wandering.
 It may return in pieces, in tatters.
 Gather them together.
 They will be happy to be found after being lost for so long.”

-Yet it’s important how we speak to our spirit—to ourselves.
-We’ve been through amazing grief, stress, and difficulty.
-Our hearts are tender.
-Our spirit is caught in corners and creases.
-When we call it back, we must be gentle.
+We’ve been through stunning grief, stress, and difficulty.
+Our hearts are tender; our spirit caught in corners and creases.
+When we call it back, we must be kind.

-Our spirit must want to return (no forcing or controlling).
-How can we cultivate joy?
+Our spirit must want to return.
+So, how can we cultivate joy?
 How can we let go of pain?
 How can we laugh and dance?

 Your spirit wants to return.